 And a lot more, including the Configuration Management database.

 Process-wise, CSM is much simpler.
 There is one dominant process, which is called case management and it is up to you to make it as complex (or simple) as you need.
-Or, you can use it as it is, which in my opinion is usually a good decision.
+ServiceNow even has a standard way to extend the default process (this is called case types) to allow you to cover all your customer and partner facing processes.

 In ITSM, you have two basic types of users: